 Table of Contents

-Employees are legally eligible to receive end-of-service compensation when their employment contract ends—either through resignation, termination, or mutual agreement.
+In the UAE, end-of-service benefits (gratuity) are mandatory payments provided to employees when their employment ends, whether through resignation, termination, or mutual agreement.

 Who Is Eligible for Gratuity?

-Expatriate employees in the UAE private sector are entitled to gratuity under the Labour Law, while UAE nationals receive retirement benefits through the national pension system.
+Expatriate employees in the UAE private sector are eligible for gratuity under the Labour Law, while UAE nationals receive retirement benefits through the national pension system.

 All employees—whether full-time, part-time, or on flexible work arrangements—may qualify for gratuity, calculated proportionately to their working hours and length of service.